axibase/atsd-use-cases/research/hawaii-prices/README.md

 1. [Install ATSD](https://axibase.com/docs/atsd/installation/) on a virtual machine or in a Linux container.
 2. [Install Axibase Collector](https://axibase.com/docs/axibase-collector/#installation) and configure Collector to write data into your ATSD instance.
 3. Upload the [Job](./hawaii_gas_prices.xml) file to Axibase Collector.
-4. Import the desired `data.gov` datasets to enable data collection.
+4. Import `data.gov` datasets to enable data collection.
 5. Log in to ATSD and open a sample Socrata portal to explore the data.